xtanaa001/Xiaoqi-Homepage/content/research.md

 *App 1: Resource Allocation in Computer Networks*.
 This is how you inject arbitrary HTML code to the head and foot areas.
 For example, this site has a file `layouts/partials/foot_custom.html` to support LaTeX math via MathJax and center images automatically:

-This is how you inject arbitrary HTML code to the head and foot areas.
-For example, this site has a file `layouts/partials/foot_custom.html` to support LaTeX math via MathJax and center images automatically:

 *App 2: Vehicle Routing in Transportation Networks*.
 This is how you inject arbitrary HTML code to the head and foot areas.
 For example, this site has a file `layouts/partials/foot_custom.html` to support LaTeX math via MathJax and center images automatically:

 $$ \psi'(p) = \frac{1}{\varphi'\left(\varphi^{-1}(p)\right)} = \frac{1}{\varphi'(y)}. $$